Welcome to Class 5

 Year 5 Prayer Booklet

-Up until February Half Term, the children will be attending swimming at Cheadle Leisure Centre.
-This will take place on Wednesday afternoons and the children will be accompanied by Mrs Morrison and Mrs Cooper.
+Up until May Half Term, the children will be attending swimming at Cheadle Leisure Centre.
+This will take place on Wednesday afternoons and the children will be accompanied by Mrs Morrison and Miss Dennis.
 The children should come to school in their PE kit on Wednesdays and should bring their swimming kit with them.

-In the Spring Term, the children will be studying the famous sculptor, Giacometti.
-They will explore his life and work, before experimenting with drawing portraits in his style.
-For their end of unit piece, the children will be sculpting a piece inspired by Giacometti's tall, slender figures.
+In the Summer Term, the children will be studying the famous artist, Basquiat.
+They will explore his life and work, before experimenting with drawing and painting portraits in his neo-expressionist style.

 This term, the children will continue to develop and build on their learning from Years 3 and 4.
-The children's first unit is called 'La Fecha' (the date).
-The children will learn how to say and write the date in Spanish, including their birthday!
+The children's first unit is about the Olympics.
+The children will develop their learning from their previous History Unit the Ancient Greeks and learn how to say a range of sports in Spanish!
 They will be developing a range of skills including speaking, listening, reading and writing.
-The children will then move on to explore the question, ¿Qué tiempo hace? which means, what's the weather like?
+The children will then move on to their unit about clothes and learn how to say a variety of different clothing in Spanish to describe what they are wearing.

 Miss Gould will be teaching the children music.
-The children will be exploring the following questions: how does music improve our world? and how does music teach us about our community?
-The children will be exploring a range of genres including orchestral, pop, jazz and reggae.
+The children will be exploring the following questions: how does music shape our way of life? and how does music connect us with the environment?
+The children will be exploring a range of genres including orchestral, pop, romance, musical, hip hop and funk.
 They will be developing a range of musical skills, such as singing, playing instruments, improvising and composing.